Top Tips for Staying Safe in Winter Weather:

 The Farmer’s Almanac had predicted this winter would be colder than normal with above-average precipitation and snowfall.
 More than just inconvenient, these conditions can create additional hazards when working outdoors.
-Here are some tips for staying safe this winter:
+Here are some tips for staying safe in winter weather:

 - Limit exposure to the elements.
 When the wind and snow are blowing and temperatures are low, it can be hard to reduce skin exposure.
 The human body isn’t made to be outdoors in these elements for long periods of time, so work should be completed in shorter durations.
 Consider breaking up larger projects into smaller tasks.
 Make sure to head to warm areas for breaks such as a heated truck, trailer or building.